Know Your Credit Score: Payment History

 “Collection account information remains on your credit report for 7 years from the date the first account became past due causing the account’s placement with a collection agency,” says Lesavich.

-That’s true for all kinds of debts, whether they’re from no credit check loans, personal installment loans, a credit card, etc. If you never pay the debt, and it gets sent to collections, the account will be noted on your score.
+That’s true for all kinds of debts.
+If you never pay the debt, and it gets sent to collections, the account will be noted on your score.

 What about payments that aren’t debt-related?